Tool (Solver) to solve grids of Lingo (game show) and find a word using the position information of the letters of other words.

 Lingo started in 1988 in Canada, then the TV show spread worldwide.

 dCode retains ownership of the "Lingo Solver" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Lingo Solver" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Lingo Solver" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Lingo Solver" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Lingo Solver" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Lingo Solver" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Lingo Solver" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.